Launch your Career

 Money will feel tight at times and when you’re starting out, you’ll feel stressed about it.
 That’s totally normal, and it’s fine as long as you know how to deal with the stress.

 It’s worth remembering that when you set your day rate or hourly rate, you’ll need to factor in that as a freelancer you don’t get paid for days when you’re sick or on holiday.
-Remember to calculate for weekends, bank holidays, and other times where you won’t be earning any money.
+Remember to calculate for weekends, bank holidays, and other times when you won’t be earning any money.

 One of the big financial stories in 2018 was the news that UK wage growth had slumped to its lowest rate in six months, these figures don’t really cover the self-employed though as it can be hard to measure trends in self-employed

-Using a work hours calculator can help you to understand how much you get paid in your current employed role for each hour of your time, versus what you would need to average your earnings out as to go fully freelance.
+Using a work hours calculator can help you to understand how much you get paid in your current employed role for each hour of your time, versus what you would need to average your earnings out to go fully freelance.
 But all that matters is what rate you can charge and how often you’ll have work.
 Because of this, freelancing is still a big financial risk because there’s no guaranteed income, holiday pay, or sick pay.

 Some months might be more flush than others, and in your months where you’re not earning much, will you be okay with that?
 We recommend having some savings in the bank before going freelance, so in the leaner months you’re able to keep yourself afloat by paying bills, rent, etc.